Skip to main content

 • “The fusion of striking visuals, engaging gameplay, and immersive storytelling make Antenna an indie gem that deserves recognition.”

-• “Overall, I loved the premise of the game and its unique take on audio puzzles, although I could not recommend it as the gameplay was absolutely lacking and instead of enjoying the game and trying to tackle the puzzles, I was more concerned on figuring out the keybinds and what I am supposed to do next.”
+• “Overall, I loved the premise of the game and its unique take on audio puzzles, although I could not recommend it, as the gameplay was lacking and instead of enjoying the game and trying to tackle the puzzles, I was more concerned about figuring out the keybinds and what I am supposed to do next.”

 • “The gameplay is sluggish and the puzzles are incredibly tedious; it took me a good ten minutes on one of the puzzles.”